NLPH/NLPH/README.md

 - Your company/organization/lab/faculty, we hope!

+## Active projects

+- Common Voice: Hebrew - A Hebrew version for the Mozilla: Common Voice apps.
+Our fork of the Common Voice repository can be found here: https://github.com/NLPH/voice-web

 ## What's our current focus?
 - Forming a group of volunteers to start work on the core projects during the developer meetings of the Public Knowledge Workshop and in other frameworks - including events like hackathons and as part of educational and research projects.
 - Encouraging the open-licensing of high quality, open-licensed, tagged and labelled datasets from various domains (social media, articles, research papers, etc.) and for various tasks (part-of-speech tagging, text classification, sentiment analysis, named entity recognition, etc.), and helping in authoring these datasets where they are missing.